 How to submit (and what happens next)

-Email us your submission.
+Email us your submission at topsavingsstaf[email protected].
 We prefer submissions as Google documents so that editors can easily provide feedback and guidance directly within your draft.

 Here’s what happens after you hit Send: